Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 # Requirements
 - BIOS firmware.
 Not all VPS providers pretend an UEFI firmware.
 It is easy to adjust an `install.sh` script by adding efi partition, but this is not covered here.  - Booted VPS from Debian-Live 9.
 Maybe will be fine to boot the newer Debian live OS  or even Ubuntu deriative, but this is not tested.
 Only difference in software versions at the installing stage. `Cryptsetup` must be > 2.x
 - Generated RSA keys for the remote unlocking.
 Not covered here hot to generate ssh keypairs.
 Dropbear supports only RSA.
+It is enought one key for all, different keys to connect from the different devices.
 - Optimal.
 Generated SSH keys for the connection to server.
 Maybe the same dropbear keys.

 # Some notes